 Managing risks is a critical component of your business' cyber security.
 If your systems, networks and devices are vulnerable, the services and operations of your business, and even your customers, may be at risk.

 Cyber risk refers to any risk of financial loss, disruption or damage to your business that potentially results from:

 - failure of your IT systems and networks (regardless of the cause)

 - storage of personal data on IT systems and networks

 Cyber risk can affect any organisation that relies on digital networks, technology or information.
-See also what is IT risk.
+See what is IT risk.

 Cyber risk assessment

-Cyber risk assessment involves identification, analysis and evaluation of cyber risks.
+Cyber risk assessment involves the identification, analysis and evaluation of cyber risks.
 As part of the assessment, you should look at your entire IT infrastructure and try to identify possible threats arising from:

 - people, processes and technologies

 - vulnerabilities within your systems